Ephraimraxy/ExamApp/replit.md

 ## Overview

-This is a full-stack web application for online student tests and examinations built with React (frontend), Express.js (backend), PostgreSQL (database), and TypeScript.
-The system is designed for reliability, security, user-friendliness, and auto-grading efficiency, supporting both administrators (teachers/examiners) and students with role-based access control.
+This is a simplified full-stack web application for online student tests and examinations built with React (frontend), Express.js (backend), PostgreSQL (database), and TypeScript.
+The system is designed for direct exam setup and testing without authentication, featuring multiple question types, one-question-per-page interface, automatic grading, and results export capabilities.

 ## User Preferences